MicrosoftDocs/bot-docs/articles/includes/quickstart-dotnet.md

 # [Visual Studio](#tab/vsb)

-## Build nad run the bot in Visual Studio
+## Build and run the bot in Visual Studio

 Start your project in Visual Studio.
 This will build the application, deploy it to localhost, and launch the web browser to display the application's `default.htm` page.